aashishh121/company_research_agent/README.md

 Run below command in terminal
 ```
 pip install .

+To run the FastAPI app, you need an ASGI server like `uvicorn`, `hypercorn`, or `daphne`.
+For example, using `uvicorn`:
+pip install uvicorn
 python -m uvicorn main:app
 ```
 The application will be available at http://127.0.0.1:8000.